MaibornWolff/serverless-metric-dashboard/example/azure/Readme.md

 12. (Optional if you want to deploy a modified version of the example functions.
 Requires npm, dotnet core and azure function core tools) Deploy the function content by running `deploy-function-app.sh`.
 This zips the image-processor-app content and uploads it to Azure.
 Azure runs the function app from the package.
 Therefore you can be sure that the correct app content gets executed.

 13. Open Grafana: In the browser type `<vm-address>:3000` with your VM address and login to Grafana with username 'admin' and password 'foobar' unless changed in prometheus-stack/grafana/config.monitoring.
 First go to settings and add the data source Prometheus with the address `http://prometheus:9090`.
 Set the scrape interval to 5s.
 Save the data source.
-To add a dashboard, mouseover the plus sign on the left side and select 'Import' and paste the content of grafana_dashboards.json (or just upload the file).
+To add a dashboard, mouseover the plus sign on the left side and select 'Import' and paste the content of [grafana_dashboards.json](grafana_dashboards.json) (or just upload the file).

-14. Run `upload-images-durable.sh` or `upload-images-loose.sh` to upload the test images to Azure blob storage.
+14. Run `upload-images-durable.sh` or `upload-images-queue.sh` to upload the test images to Azure blob storage.
 They will then be processed which you can see in Grafana.
 Azure Blob Triggers can take up to 10 minutes until they trigger.

 ### Step By Step VM Only